ibm-cloud-docs/vpc/faq-vsi.md

 {: faq}

 Yes, you can encrypt a supported custom image with LUKS encryption and your own passphrase.
 For more information, see [Creating an encrypted custom image](/docs/vpc?topic=vpc-create-encrypted-custom-image).
 When your image is encrypted and imported to {{site.data.keyword.vpc_short}}, you can use it to provision virtual server instances.

+## Can I use my own license for a custom image that I create?
+{: #faq-vsi-15}
+{: faq}

+Yes, for certain versions of RedHat Enterprise Linux (RHEL) and Windows operating systems, you can bring your own license (BYOL) to the IBM Cloud VPC when you import a custom image.
+These images are registered and licensed by you.
+You maintain control over your license and incur no additional costs by using your license.
+For more information, see [Bring your own license (Beta)](/docs/vpc?topic=vpc-byol-vpc-about).